MicrosoftDocs/azure-devops-docs/docs/artifacts/feeds/views.md

 **Azure DevOps Services**

+Feeds are organizational containers that allow users to group packages and control who can access them by modifying the feed permissions.

-Views filter the feed to a subset of packages that meet criteria defined by the view.
+A feed view on the other hand is a way to enable users to share some packages while keeping others private.
+Views filter the feed to a subset of packages that meet criteria defined by that view.

-There are two types of view `Prerelease` and `Release`.
-These views contain the subset of the feed's package-versions that have been *promoted* into that specific view.
-Both views work with NuGet, npm, and Maven packages.
+There are 3 types of views: `@local`, `@Prerelease` and `@Release`.
+The latter two are suggested views that you can rename or delete as desired.
+Those views contain a subset of the feed's packages that have been *promoted* into that specific view.
+All views currently support NuGet, npm, Maven, Python, and Universal packages.

 *If you've never used feed views, read more about [why and how they're useful for package continuous integration and delivery](../concepts/views.md) before getting started.*